Linuxfabrik/monitoring-plugins/check-plugins/xca-cert/README.rst

                             client
       --prefix PREFIX       Set the table prefix of the XCA database.
       --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -w WARN, --warning WARN
-                            Set the warning for the expiration date in days.
+Default: 3 (seconds) -w, --warning WARN    Set the warning for the expiration date in days.
                             Default: 14